 HJR 74 Metcalf, Will(R) Proposing a constitutional amendment to authorize the legislature to limit the maximum appraised value of real property for ad valorem tax purposes.

-Companions: HJR 72 Dean, Jay(R) (Identical) 1- 6-23 H Filed
+Companions: HB 1224 Metcalf, Will(R) (Enabling)1- 9-23 H Filed HJR 72 Dean, Jay(R) (Identical) 2-28-23 H Introduced and referred to committee on House Ways and Means

 Proposes amendment to Section 1(i), Article VIII, Texas Constitution, authorizing Legislature to impose a 10 percent limitation on the increase of a property's value over the prior year's value for all property, not just a residence homestead.
-Authorizes Legislature to continue eligibility for limitation after owner ceases to own property if property is owned by the owner's spouse or surviving spouse percent rather than 10 percent and authorizes the limit for residential real property, as defined by the Legislature, rather than only for residence homesteads.
+Authorizes Legislature to continue eligibility for limitation after owner ceases to own property if property is owned by the owner's spouse or surviving spouse.